• Skip to primary navigation

 Beef suet primarily possesses a rich meaty flavor, while tallow has a mild taste that is often described as nutty or buttery.

-In terms of texture, suet tends to be tough, brittle and grainy, whereas tallow is firm yet smooth, making it an excellent emulsifier.
+In terms of texture, suet is usually tough, brittle and grainy, whereas tallow is firm yet smooth, making it an excellent emulsifier.

 While suet tends to retain its natural flavors through cooking methods such as roasting or searing, tallow undergoes refining processes that may affect its organoleptic properties.

-It is important to note that while both beef suet and tallow have unique sensory characteristics, they share a common culinary application – enhancing the umami flavor in dishes like stews, gravies and pies.
+Note that while both beef suet and tallow have unique sensory characteristics, they share a common culinary application - improving the umami flavor in dishes like stews, gravies and pies.

 Considering these factors together with your specific culinary requirements can help you determine which option might be more suitable for your recipe needs.